|

 PCWorld links to scareware

 I was reading an article on PCWorld’s website about the upcoming Google Chrome OS: So far so good.
 Except that I inadvertently clicked on one of their sponsored links: which ironically states “Here is all about spyware removal and even more.”
-After a few redirects, my browser is hijacked by one of those FakeAV scanners: ...
+After a few redirects, my browser is hijacked by one of those FakeAV scanners: Here is the HTTP traffic capture screenshot and log: ...

 Copy machines spill identity secrets